[Tolen Ren's memory]

 LIDELL: You don't have to go, Tom.
 He's got no right.

-TOLEN REN: No right?
+TOLEN [OC]: No right?
 This is my home.
 You come into my home and steal

 my wife, and I have no right?